arkydon/Awesome-desktop-notes/README.md

 #### Wikistyle
 * [Notion](https://www.notion.so/product) - Collabarative, Customizable, Crossplatform.
+* [Appflowy] - Bring projects, wikis, and teams together with AI.
+AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
+The leading open source Notion alternative.
+* [Siyuan](https://b3log.org/siyuan/en/) - Privacy-first personal knowledge management system, offline support, end-to-end encrypted data sync, cross-platform.
+Fuse blocks, outlines, and bidirectional links to refactor your thinking.

 #### General
 * [Turtl](https://turtlapp.com/) - Whether it's bookmarks or passwords, files or shopping lists.Turtl organizes it all and makes it easy to find later.
 Sync across your devices.
 Leave nothing behind.
 * [HackMD](https://hackmd.io) - HackMD helps developers write better documents and build active communities with open collaboration.